-Tony Dow, the director, producer, and actor best known for his role as eldest son Wally Cleaver on the 1957 sitcom Leave It to Beaver, died Tuesday morning from undisclosed causes.
+Tony Dow, the actor best known for his role as Wally Cleaver on the classic sitcom Leave it to Beaver, has died.
 He was 77.

 Dow’s death was confirmed Tuesday on his official Facebook page.
 “Tony was a beautiful soul — kind, compassionate, funny and humble,” a statement from his management team and friends said.
 “It was truly a joy to just be around him.
 His gentle voice and unpretentious manner was immediately comforting and you could not help but love him.”